marcocofano/excalidraw.nvim/README.md

 }
 ```

-Configure the main folder for storage or templates.
-These folders will be the default ones where the plugin will store
+Configure the main directories for storage or templates.
+These directories will be the default ones where the plugin will store
 newly created excalidraw files.
 It will also look for relative path in md links.

 ### Open file